alessiostalla/portofino-cli-lisp/README.md

 ## Installation

-We don't provide (yet) binary packages, though I'm working on it.
-So, you'll have to build portofino-cli yourself.
-Please follow the build instructions.
+We release [binary packages for Windows, Linux and OS X](https://github.com/alessiostalla/portofino-cli/releases).
+They don't require any installation (but see below for notes).
+You can just unpack them and add them to your PATH environment variable.

+If the pre-built binaries don't work for you, you can build portofino-cli from source on your machine, see [the next section](#building).

+### Notes
-__Note__ on Windows, you must have LibSSL 1.x installed.
-If the binary fails with an error loading libssl DLLs, please install OpenSSL __version 1.1.1__ from https://slproweb.com/products/Win32OpenSSL.html __(version 3.x won't fix the issue).__
+__On Windows, you must have LibSSL 1.x installed.__ If the binary fails with an error loading libssl DLLs, please install OpenSSL __version 1.1.1__ from https://slproweb.com/products/Win32OpenSSL.html __(version 3.x won't fix the issue).__

+__We don't sign (yet) the OSX binaries.__ Your OS will likely refuse to execute them.
+You may have to right-click on the "portofino" command-line executable and explicitly ask to Open it.
+OSX will ask for confirmation and only after you've given your consent it will allow you to run the executable from the command line.

 ## Building